finnerrrrr/SQL_Job_Market_Project/README.md

  5. What are the most optimal skills to learn/

 # Tools I Used
-To analyse and dive deep into the analyst job market, I harnessed the power of several key tools:
+To analyse and dive deep into the data job market, I harnessed the power of several key tools:

 - **SQL:** using SQL as the backbone of my analysis, I queried from the database and unearthed critical insights.
 - **PostgreSQL:** The chosen databse management system, ideal for handling job posting data.
 - **Visual Code Studio:** Go-to databse for management and excuting SQL Queries

 # The Analysis
-Each query for this project aimed at investigating specific aspects of the data analyst job market.
+Each query for this project aimed at investigating specific aspects of the data job market.
 Here's how I approached each question

 ### 1. Top paying Business Analyst Jobs
 To identify the highest-paying roles, I filtered Businesss Analyst positions by avverage yearly asalry and loaction, focusing on remote jobs.
 This query highlights the high paying oppotunities in the field.